dalps/bedrock-wiki/docs/guide/custom-entity.md

 },
 ```

-The components `minecraft:health` and `minecraft:attack` and `minecraft:movement` are straight forward and set the entities health, attack damage and movement speed.
+The components `minecraft:health` and `minecraft:attack` and `minecraft:movement` are straight forward and set the entity's health, attack damage and movement speed.
 The collision box of an entity is the box within which the entity interacts with or collides with blocks or other entities.
 This is defined with `minecraft:collision_box` which will center the box on the middle on the entity.

 `minecraft:type_family` adds family tags to the entity.
 Family tags are used to group entities in a similar category together.
 For example `monster` includes zombies, skeletons and creepers.
 This allows us to be able to select all entities with the `monster` tag.